RudrajitDawn/neo4j/README.md

 # neo4j
 #### Maintain an acyclic directed graph using Flask (for REST api) and neo4j (for GRAPH DATABASE) in python

-Enter into the folder neo4j-1.7.6 .
+Enter into the folder project .
 Here is a python script "main.py" .

 In "main.py" enter authentication details to the database like
 ```